Host RPC Threat Model

 | Read scope payload files | Copy of a recent emitted fusion from the temp payloads directory | OS temp-directory permissions; see payload lifecycle below |

 Scope responses write the emitted payload under {temp}/fuse-host-payloads/ with a unique name per call.
-The extension opens that file read-only immediately after the RPC returns.
+The client opens that file read-only immediately after the RPC returns.
 Until the OS reclaims temp files, another same-user process that guesses or enumerates names could read a payload.
-Payload placement and cleanup are tightened separately (private application data and delete-on-shutdown); this page records the exposure either way.
+On Unix the payload files are restricted to owner read/write.
+This page records the exposure either way.

 The host watches the source tree and broadcasts fuse/invalidated to every connected client when files change.
-A rogue client can subscribe to the same stream of notifications if it keeps a connection open; it does not need to be the extension.
+A rogue client that holds the token and a connection can subscribe to the same stream of notifications.

 What This Design Does Not Protect